Robotic Welding Issues and Challenges

-Two of the main challenges are: number of workers to fill open positions and skill of the workers.
+Two of the main challenges are the number of workers to fill open positions and the skill of the workers.
 With such an impact on our lives, the current condition of the trade makes you wonder what we have been doing for the last few decades.
-Well, industry hasn’t been sitting back and sulking.
+Well, the industry hasn’t been sitting back and sulking.
 The most common way to fight this problem is by automating the process.

 Barriers to Entry - Utilization

-To take advantage of higher quality requires precise fixturing of the parts that make up the final assembly.
+Taking advantage of higher quality requires precise fixturing of the parts that make up the final assembly.
 This takes time and money.
-Job shops who receive orders of 5-100 parts can’t justify the expense of building high quality tooling let alone automating the processes to manufacture the parts for the assemble.
-This is why automation sales people start with the two questions: How many parts are you making?
+Job shops who receive orders of 5-100 parts can’t justify the expense of building high-quality tooling let alone automating the processes to manufacture the parts for the assemble.
+This is why automation salespeople start with the two questions: How many parts are you making?
 What is your cycle time per part?
 This helps them determine utilization for traditional robotic welding.

-If you have a High Mix / Low Volume production profile and push back on a sales person who claims you lack utilization to justify the purchase, they will fall back to a couple standard arguments.
-The first, it will take you longer to program the part then it would take you to weld it manually.
-The second, any robotic welding system that you buy will have a limited capacity, both in three-dimensional space and in the ability to manipulate the part in that space.
-If you want a cell to handle everything you need a $200,000+ cell that comes with a big work space and tilt rotate capability.
-And that price doesn’t include tooling.
-For most that is priced out of their range.
-Anything less and you are sacrificing work space, or part manipulation.
+If you have a High Mix / Low Volume production profile and push back on a salesperson who claims you lack utilization to justify the purchase, they will fall back to a couple of standard arguments.
+First, it will take you longer to program the part than it would take you to weld it manually.
+Second, any robotic welding system that you buy will have a limited capacity, both in three-dimensional space and in the ability to manipulate the part in that space.
+If you want a cell to handle everything you need a $200,000+ cell that comes with a big workspace and tilt to rotate capability.
+And this robotic welder cost doesn’t include tooling.
+For most that are priced out of their range.
+Anything less and you are sacrificing workspace or part manipulation.

-By cost of ownership I am not referencing cost of maintaining and repairing the automation.
+By cost of ownership, I am not referencing the cost of maintaining and repairing the automation.
 That is truly low when compared to maintaining an effective workforce.
-What I am referencing is overall impact on a company.
+What I am referencing is the overall impact on a company.
 Every implementation of automation requires the establishment of an automation department.
-Whether it is as small and unofficial as the owner or family member taking ownership of the automation, getting trained, dedicating consistent time honing programming skills and keeping the production running, or a medium sized company attracting and hiring skilled programmers with welding knowledge to take ownership of the automation, or a large company establishing an official automation department staffed with offline programming engineers, controls engineers and technicians trained in robotic welding.
-In each scenario there are a limited number of knowledgeable, skilled individuals who can realize the benefits of the automation for the company.
+Whether it is as small and unofficial as the owner or family member taking ownership of the automation, getting trained, dedicating consistent time honing programming skills and keeping the production running, or a medium-sized company attracting and hiring skilled programmers with welding knowledge to take ownership of the automation, or a large company establishing an official automation department staffed with offline programming engineers, controls engineers and technicians trained in robotic welding.
+In each scenario, there are a limited number of knowledgeable, skilled individuals who can realize the benefits of automation for the company.
 The automation department becomes the axis upon which production orbits.

-In many cases, especially remote areas, the company has swapped the problem of finding quality welders for the problem of finding quality robot programmers.
+In many cases, especially in remote areas, the company has swapped the problem of finding quality welders for the problem of finding quality robot programmers.
 Companies face the problem of employee retention.
-Quality robot programmers with robotic welding knowledge do not come cheap.
+Welding robot programming knowledge does not come cheap.
 Once a company trains someone within their organization there will always be a competitor who will want to take advantage of the company’s investment by spreading the cost of training and development over time by paying a higher salary to the employee and stealing them away.

 Time and again traditional automation has attempted this feat.
 Square peg in a round hole, it has rarely been a success.